YachWise/LeetCode/2914_Nov_5_2024/README.md

 Input: s = "0000"
 Output: 0
 Explanation: We don't need to make any changes as the string "0000" is beautiful already.

+# Solution Information

+My answer was accepted with a Runtime of 4ms, Beats 100% and Memory of 44.68MB Beats 83.33%

+Reach out with any changes in implementation, questions, comments.